 PBK Young Scholar Award Essay Contest: We sponsor an annual essay contest for high school juniors.
 Students from local high schools submit essays in the spring of each year on one of three topics.
 The association honors the authors of the four best essays and awards prizes to the winners at our spring banquet.

 Spring Banquet: The spring 2012 banquet was held on Saturday, April 14 at 6:30 p.m. in the Doudna Fine Arts Center Concourse on the campus of Eastern Illinois University.
 Phi Beta Kappa members and their guests attended along with the students honored with the PBK Young Scholars Award.
 At the banquet we conducted our annual business meeting, elected officers, and honored the winners of our essay contest.
 Our guest speaker was Professor Gary Fritz (EIU, Biology), who delivered an exciting presentation on his new documentary film Piedra Roja.
 The banquet is an opportunity to meet and socialize with other members of the association.
 If you are interested in attending the spring 2013 banquet to take place on Saturday, May 4, please contact Suzie Park.

 Frank McCormick Study Abroad Scholarship: The association has established a scholarship at Eastern Illinois University honoring the activities of our long serving former president, Frank McCormick.
 The scholarship provides a small stipend to assist students at Eastern Illinois University to participate in university sponsored study abroad programs.

-Pictured from left to right: Treasurer Paul Switzer, Secretary Sarah Johnson, Vice President Melissa Caldwell, President Suzie Park.
+Pictured from left to right: Secretary Sarah Johnson, Treasurer Paul Switzer, President Suzie Park, and Vice President Melissa Caldwell.